PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-07 07:13:52
+Last updated: 2024-04-07 07:14:27
-Random Quote: The end is the beginning, and the beginning is the end -
+Random Quote: That was the night I was born.
+I rose like a phoenix from her mentholated bosom and strode into the world, Armani-clad and fully awesome. - Barney Stinson